-This grant agreement provides funds to support implementation of the Whatcom County PIC Program.
-Tasks include project development: project management and reporting; program coordination; pollution identification and correction; outreach and education; PIC training and workshops.
+This grant amendment corrects the legal name of the entity, extends the duration of the contract, and provides additional funds to continue to support implementation of the Whatcom County PIC Program.
+Tasks include project development; project management and reporting; program coordination; pollution identification and correction; outreach and education; and PIC training and workshops.